raul23/SimulRPi/docs/test_threads_exception.rst

 Test threads raising exceptions
 ===============================
-We will show cases where the displaying and listening threads raise their own exceptions instead of relying on the main program to do it for them.
+We will show cases where the displaying and listening threads raise their own exceptions instead of relying on the main program to do it for them as it is the case right now in the ``SimulRPi`` library.

 These displaying and listening threads are defined in ``SimulRPi.manager.DisplayExceptionThread`` and ``SimulRPi.manager.KeyboardExceptionThread``, respectively.

-As their names suggest, the display thread is responsible for displaying LEDs in the terminal and the listening thread monitors the keyboard for any pressed key.
+As their names suggest, the displaying thread is responsible for displaying LEDs in the terminal and the listening thread monitors the keyboard for any pressed key.
 They are used to simulate I/O devices connected to a Raspberry Pi.

-In the following cases, we will modify some parts of the ``SimulRPi` library so as to test what happens when the threads raise their own exceptions instead of letting the main program do it for them as it is the case right now.
+In the following cases, we will modify some parts of the ``SimulRPi`` library so as to test what happens when the threads raise their own exceptions instead of letting the main program do it for them as it is the case right now.

 To test the modifications, we will run the ``darth_vader_rpi.start_dv`` script which is part of the installation of the `Darth-Vader-RPi`_ library.